sourabpramanik/payload-auth-plugin/CONTRIBUTING.md

     - Instructions on how to test the changes.
 3. **Review Process**: Be prepared to engage in the review process.
 Respond to feedback and make necessary changes.

+### Running the Plugin

+1. **Clone the Forked Plugin Repository**
+    - Clone the repository you forked from the original project.

+2. **Install Packages**
+    - Run `pnpm install` to install all necessary dependencies.

+3. **Build and Test the Plugin Locally**
+    - Run the build command `pnpm build` in the root directory.
+This will generate a `/dist` directory.
+    - Navigate to the example PayloadCMS project at `/example/with-auth-plugin`.
+This project already imports the plugin from the `/dist` directory.
+    - `cd` into `/example/with-auth-plugin`.
+    - Run the example application using `pnpm dev`.

+4. **Building the Plugin**
+    - Building the plugin is necessary to view any changes locally.
+This ensures that the output generated locally will be the same as the one generated after publishing the plugin.

 We appreciate your contributions and look forward to collaborating with you!
 If you have any questions or need assistance, please don't hesitate to reach out.
 Cheers!